yasershahi/archdaily/README.md

 - Minimize the need for fixing issues with the OS.
 - Stop distro-hopping for good (since 2010).

+## Logs
+1 month on Arch.
+No incident.

 ## Principles
 - Keep the actual Arch installation as simple as possible.